wp-plugins/humanstxt/readme.txt

 Applied to replacement string for matched twitter account names.
 See `humanstxt_shortcode()` for details.

 **humanstxt_separator**
 Applied to the global text separator.
-Default is a comma followed by a space: `, `.
+Default is a comma followed by a space.

 **humanstxt_plugins_separator**
 Use to override the global text separator (see `humanstxt_separator` filter) for the list of active WordPress plugins.